 Please refer to the Financial Aid website for our policies and procedures as well as instructions on applying for student loans.
 You will also find up-to-date budget guidelines and links to resources.

 In addition, carefully review the following financial aid materials:

 Federal and Institutional Student Loan Entrance Counseling

-All Columbia Law School students borrowing any type of federal loan (Direct Stafford, Direct Graduate PLUS) or Columbia University loan for the first time must complete Loan Entrance Counseling by August 1 to avoid loan disbursement.
+All Columbia Law School students borrowing any type of federal loan (Direct Unsubsidized, Direct Graduate PLUS) for the first time must complete Loan Entrance Counseling by August 1 to avoid delays for loan disbursement.

-- Federal Direct Stafford and Graduate PLUS Loan Entrance Counseling.
-All new students borrowing through the Federal Direct Loan Program must complete online Entrance Counseling for the Federal Direct Loan Programs (Federal Direct Stafford, Graduate PLUS) at the U.S. Department of Education website.
+Federal Direct Unsubsidized and Graduate PLUS Loan Entrance Counseling.
+All new students borrowing through the Federal Direct Loan Program must complete online Entrance Counseling for the Federal Direct Loan Programs (Federal Direct Unsubsidized, Graduate PLUS) at the U.S. Department of Education website.
 The Entrance Counseling explains your rights and responsibilities as a federal student loan borrower for these loan programs.
 Your Direct Loan funds cannot be released without the completion of the online Entrance Counseling.

 William and June Warren Hall, 5th Floor

 - Send an email